oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 ### Scenario

 Continue with the same database security investigation.
 You have already identified potentially risky users and know where sensitive data resides.
 You have also protected that data for non-production use.
 Now your security team wants continuous visibility into activity on the database.

 You decide to configure monitoring for two situations that could indicate a security problem:

-•	Repeated failed logins by an administrative user
+- Repeated failed logins by an administrative user
-•	Creation or modification of a database user
+- Creation or modification of a database user

 You will then deliberately generate both types of activity so that you can see how Data Safe detects them.
 First, you will configure auditing and alert policies and begin collecting audit data.
-You will then simulate suspicious activity by attempting several unsuccessful ADMIN logins and creating a new privileged MALFOY user.
+You will then simulate suspicious activity by attempting several unsuccessful `ADMIN` logins and creating a new privileged `MALFOY` user.
 Finally, you will investigate the resulting alerts and audit events.
-The goal is to connect identity, privilege, and activity:
+The goal is to connect identity, privilege, and activity.

-A risky user or privilege is important, but activity auditing helps answer the next question:
-Is something actually happening that we need to investigate?
+A risky user or privilege is important, but activity auditing helps answer the next question: Is something actually happening that we need to investigate?

 Estimated Lab Time: 10 minutes